NAIST-SE/AttractingContributors/README.md

 ## How to Contribute

-- Fork this repository
+It's very simple.
+All you need to do is add your favorite place(s) as shown below.

+1- Click on edit (pen icon at the top right coner of this page)

-- Add your favorite Fruits to the part "Fruits you like are ..."
+2- Scroll down to *Fruits you like are ...*

-- Create a pull request
+3- Add your fruit(s)

+4- Click on commit changes (at the top right coner of this page)

+5- Click on pull request and you are done !!

 ## Some Suggestion of Fruits
 Mango, Strawberry, apple, avocado, banana, blackberry, blueberry, cherry, coconut, grape, grapefruit, kiwi, lemon, lime, orange, watermelon